Inference via robust optimal transportation: theory and methods

-where $C_b(\mathcal{X})$ is the set of bounded continuous functions on $\mathcal{X}$---additional details are available in the Supplementary Material.
+for $\forall(x,y)$, where $C_b(\mathcal{X})$ is the set of bounded continuous functions on $\mathcal{X}$.
 According to Th.
 5.10 in \cite{villani2009optimal}, if function $c$ is lower semicontinuous, there exists a solution to the dual problem such that the solutions to KD and KP coincide (no duality gap).
-In this case, the solution takes the form
+In this case, the solution is